EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * COMPANION "INTERACT" COMMAND: A command where the Companion can have special interactions with certain things; So far, you can make them attach to ladders.
 * COMPANION CRAWL STATES: The idea is that the Companion would crawl and go to places that the Player can't go to; It could be useful for some scenarios where both characters cooperate while seperate.
 * HEALTH: Both characters have Health, can lose health/die and gain health from a pickup (NOT at the same time); Player has more health than Companion; Both have basic "pain/iframe" animations.
+* LIVE SYSTEM: Not a thing; Ideally, both characters share the lives meaning if one dies, so does the other; Besides a potential life system that could lead to a game-over screen, i also plan on both an extra life pickup AND making it so collecting 100 coins adds a new life.
 * HUD/UI DESIGN: Is barely there/needs to be developed and with a proper style; A main idea was a "Companion notifier" for when the Companion is off-screen like an arrow on-screen pointing at their direction so the Player gets an idea of their location.
 * SPRITES: Every art here is placehoder art so "real sprites" aren't used yet; The game has 6 main characters being 3 older siblings and 3 younger siblings, so they should get actual character sprites for them (And the characters have the same gameplay); Each level has 2 characters, so i need to figure a method of when/which characters show up etc.
 * JUMP PADS: Work on both characters.